slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On family and friends

-You need to build your board of directors.
 Life is meant to be lived in community.
+Build your «board of directors».

 > *'Seek out mentors and friends who are achieving on a higher level than you who are willing to call you out on your failures and lift you up for your successes.
 Once you build this infrastructure of support and accountability, your life will radically transform.'*

-> *'Cleave from your family but then come back.
-You need to be independent and loyal at the same time.'*

-> *'Your friends are the ones that go to your funeral AND in a day of rain.'*

 > *'You're never too old to make a friend.
 Always be looking for a new one.
 If a buddy calls and needs to get a drink, go.
 No matter the hour, how busy you are, or what else you have going on.'*

+> *'Cleave from your family but then come back.
+You need to be independent and loyal at the same time.'*

+> *'Family is not an important thing, it’s everything.' -- Michael J Fox*

-HOWEVER... choose who surrond you: you are the average of these people
+HOWEVER... choose who surrond you: you are the average of them.
 You will waste your life trying to make those around into who you want them to be.

 > *'If you're the smartest in the room, you're in the wrong room.'*

+> *'Your friends are the ones that go to your funeral AND in a day of rain.'*

 > *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (10th law of power)*